jacobandresen/now/README.markdown

 #usage

 *crawl+index*
-setup a cronjob using cron/job.php for your account
+setup a cronjob using cron/daemon.php for your user

 *search*
 call yase.php from an embedded iframe on your webpage